Marsaxlokk F.C.

 Marsaxlokk Football Club is a Maltese professional football club from the town of Marsaxlokk, which currently plays in the BOV Premier League.
 The club was founded in 1949.
-Marsaxlokk won the Maltese Premier League title for the first time in their history, after finishing as league champions for the 2006–07 season.
+Marsaxlokk won the Maltese Premier League title for the first time in their history, when they became league champions for the 2006–07 season.
 Marsaxlokk has its headquarters at Triq il-Kavalleriza, Mxlokk redoubt.

 History

 Early years (1949–1954)

-The first team to Marsaxlokk represented in competitions MFA were Beland City back in 1944.
-Although the team was formed within the Zejtun, they decided to represent to Marsaxlokk after the MFA adopted the scheme of representation of the district.
+The first team from Marsaxlokk represented in MFA competitions were Beland City back in 1944.
+Although the team was formed within the Zejtun, they decided to represent Marsaxlokk after the MFA adopted the scheme of representation of the district.

 After World War II, a number of teams could be formed and in 1949 eventually team Marsaxlokk FC was formed.
 Marsaxlokk White Stars took part in the Amateur Cup and in 1955 they applied to take part in competitions organized by the MFA.

 The association held a series of play-offs to fill the gap that was left team Naxxar Lions in the Third Division.
 Nevertheless, after two years, the team decided to withdraw from the competitions MFA.

 In 1965, Marsaxlokk FC again applied to participate in the competitions of the MFA.
 The application was accepted.
 In season between 1965 and 1966, they took part in the league of the Third Division, finished in third place and reached the final of the Knock Out.
 The season after, Marsaxlokk FC finished runner-up in both the league and in the Knock Out thereby gained promotion for the first time.
 But season after (1970–71) they were again relegated.
 The promotion to the second division again achieved the following season (1973–74).
 After an excellent season in the league, where they maintained a record without defeat, they lost against in Siggiewi Championship decider.
 They remained in the Second Division until the 1977–78 season when they were relegated.

-After eight years in the Third Division, Marsaxlokk won Section B in 1985–86 to then been promoted to the Second Division.
+After eight years in the Third Division, Marsaxlokk won Section B in 1985–86 to then be promoted to the Second Division.
 The season after, they failed to be promoted so fell again in the Third Division.
 However, in the 1991–92 season, they won the Third Division Section A with only one loss in Championship decider on penalties against Zejtun Corinthians.

-Then, back in the Second Division, Marsaxlokk have set themselves until finally won the Second Division in 1999–2000, to eventually been promoted to First Division.
+Then, back in the Second Division, Marsaxlokk have set themselves until finally won the Second Division in 1999–2000, to eventually be promoted to First Division.
 In 2002–2003 season, Marsaxlokk were promoted for the first time in the Premier League having been crowned champions of the First Division Rothmans.

 Then after two years in the Maltese Premier League, for the first time, Marsaxlokk wrote in their history the final of the FA Trophy.
 Although lost against champions Sliema Wanderers c, are qualified for the first round of UEFA Cup qualification where finally have met with NK Primorje of Slovenia.